RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 We used to support detaching but a vote was made to calculate the magnitude on every project you still have valid RAC on; so GRC does not support detaching projects (it was supposed to prevent gaming the system).
-There is no difference if you score 0 on projects, as all are taken into account equally.
+There is no difference if you score 0 on a project, as all are taken into account equally.

 If you insist on not being paid for a specific project, change your team